 Create a CloudFront Distribution For The Static Website

-In this step, you will create a new CloudFront distribution to work with the S3 static website
+Create a new CloudFront distribution to work with an S3 static website